 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, we note the use of dried fermentation products in this recipe.
 Fermentation products are typically added to provide enzymes to aid the animal with digestion.

 Next, this food includes quinoa seed meal.
 Quinoa (pronounced keen-wah) is not a true cereal grain but a plant prized for its gluten-free seeds.

 Compared to most other grain-type ingredients, it is high in protein (about 12-18%), dietary fiber and other healthy nutrients.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Pinnacle Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, Pinnacle Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 26% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.